A Primer on International Shipping to Mexico and Canada

 The USMCA encourages trade between the three countries by lowering taxes and making it a little easier to move items across borders.
 However, each country has commodity restrictions that the USMCA does not control.
 Exporters in the U.S. should know Mexico's and Canada's respective prohibited goods before booking a shipment.
 Also, check with carriers as they may have additional restrictions.

-Prepare key documentation for international shipping.
+Prepare key documentation for cross border shipping.

 Shipping from the U.S. to Canada or Mexico brings great new opportunities, but shipments won't get far without the right documentation.
 Here's a rundown of what you'll need when exporting to these countries: